Accountants ask FG to adopt education, sanctions in anti-graft war – The Sun Nigeria

 Members of the Institute of Chartered Accountants of Nigeria (ICAN) have recommended what they termed a potent three-way approach to the Federal Government in its anti-graft war.

-The accountants also called on the government to address the issue of unemployment and poverty by creating start-up entrepreneurship programmes for youths and supporting them with enabling environment and funding.
+The accountants also called on the government to address unemployment and poverty by creating start-up entrepreneurship programmes for youths and supporting them with enabling environment and funding.

 These recommendations are contained in the communiqué issued at the end of its 49th Annual Accountants’ Conference in Abuja, which was attended by 5,653 participants from 14 countries.